skycoin/skycoin-exchange/README.md

   "account": "0320400ff12d10cfe45eb72b78487e3a07e82c357217134ed8f5b624159493811d"
 }
 ```
-The previous response is the result of an active account, if the active is not specificed, the `accounts` field in the response will be an array.
+The above response is the result of an active account, if the active is not specificed, the `accounts` field in the response will be an array.

 #### switch account
 ```